-- By reading and downloading via our website. - By signing up and attending The BRIT School Open Events 2024. - From careers conventions in their school or neighbouring schools.
+- By reading via our website. - By signing up and attending The BRIT School Open Events 2025. - From careers conventions in their school or neighbouring schools.

-Please note we strongly recommend you attend one of the Open Events and watch the videos on the School's YouTube Channel before applying.
+Please note we strongly recommend you attend one of the Open Events and watch the videos on the School's YouTube Channel and follow @thebritschool on social media before applying.
 This will help you and understand the way in which the School works.